HMS Thisbe (1917): Service

-The ship was laid down by Hawthorn Leslie and Company in Hebburn in 13 June 1916 with the yard number 492.
+The ship was laid down by Hawthorn Leslie and Company in Hebburn on 13 June 1916 with the yard number 492.
 Launched on 8 March 1917, the destroyer was completed on 6 June 1917.
 The vessel was the third to be named after Thisbe, a woman of Babylon from Greek mythology.

 On commissioning, Thisbe joined the Tenth Destroyer Flotilla of the Harwich Force.
 The deployment was part of a wider expansion of the destroyer force in the navy.
 Towards the end of the war, the Navy looked to alternative ways of attacking the Germans, particularly the fast but short range Thornycroft Coastal Motor Boats and Curtis Large American flying boats.
 A lighter was developed that could be towed by destroyers, taking the faster craft close to the enemy.
 On 10 August 1918, Thisbe, towing a flying boat on a lighter and accompanied by six Coastal Motor Boats, joined a fleet of four light cruisers and thirteen destroyers to sail for Heligoland and attack German shipping.
 Initially, the assignment was not a success as the aircraft failed to take off and the boats were all sunk or interned, but subsequently one of the aircraft launched by one of the other destroyers shot down the Zeppelin LZ 100.

+After the Armistice of 11 November that ended the war, the Royal Navy returned to a peacetime level of strength and both the number of ships and the amount of personnel in service needed to be reduced to save money.
+Thisbe initially remained part of the Tenth Destroyer Flotilla, but was placed in reserve at Nore on 24 February 1920.
+On 26 July 1924, the vessel was briefly taken out of reserve to participate in a naval review in front of George V. On 17 November, the vessel completed a refit.

-Thisbe remained part of the Tenth Destroyer Flotilla at the end of the war, but was placed in reserve at Nore on 24 February 1920.
-In 1925, the destroyer was attached to the Compass Department and took part of a trial of six different compasses, including a gunnery compass.
-On 31 August 1936, Thisbe was given to Thos.
+The destroyer was attached to the Compass Department the following year, and took part of a trial of six different compasses, including a gunnery compass.
+However, the vessel's return to service was brief.
+On 22 April 1930, the London Naval Treaty was signed, which limited total destroyer tonnage in the Royal Navy.
+The force was looking to introduce more modern destroyers and so needed to retire some of the older vessels.
+On 31 August 1936, Thisbe was one of the destroyers given to Thos.
 W. Ward of Sheffield in exchange for RMS Majestic and was subsequently broken up at Pembroke Dock.